eclipse-iceoryx/iceoryx/doc/design/drafts/dynamic_size_types.md

 ## Design Allocator

-The allocator should be designed in a manner so that it can be used inside the shared memory in an IPC context.
+The allocator should be designed in a manner so that it can be used inside the shared memory within an IPC context.
 This means the design has to consider that vtables, virtual and inheritance are not allowed as well as function pointers or the use of `cxx::function` or `cxx::function_ref`.

-Therefore this allocator concept is less flexible and more complex as it would be when everything would run in the same process since we have to use relative pointer and have to allocate everything on the stack.
+Therefore this allocator concept is less flexible and more complex as it would be when everything would run in the same process since we have to use relative pointers and have to allocate everything on the stack.

 ```
   +------------------------------+